vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 * Future LIBOR swap curves for USD and EUR (in this case out to 2070)
 * The list of instruments

-If you are adjusting the files here or developing your own, you will need to formats dates as YYYY-MM-DD otherwise QuantLib won`t be able to parse the data.
+If you are adjusting the files here or developing your own, format dates as YYYY-MM-DD to avoid further reformatting / parsing.

 ## The key aspects of the PFE script for running the simulations